 - charged with or committed any acts that constitute any criminal offense.

 As you can see, it’s currently unclear who, if anyone, could benefit from a positive use of prosecutorial discretion.
-As policies continue to change and the deportation process speeds up, it’s important to consult with an experienced immigration attorney in Tustin to see if you have any options to obtain legal status.
+As policies continue to change and the deportation process speeds up, it’s important to consult with an experienced immigration attorney in Tustin North Carolina and California to see if you have any options to obtain legal status.
 The best way to defend against deportation is to read and be proactive.

 Don’t wait until you are in an immigration detention center, facing expulsion from the U.S. by deportation.
-Contacting one of our experienced Tustin immigration attorneys for a free consultation may be your best chance to avoid being put on the list of deportees.
+Contacting one of our experienced North Carolina & California immigration attorneys for a free consultation may be your best chance to avoid being put on the list of deportees.
 We can help asylum seekers and undocumented workers across the United States.
 The sooner you contact us, the sooner we can start the process to get you legal U.S. immigration status.
-Even if you are already facing deportation, we may be able to use a process call cancellation of removal to keep you in the United States.
+Even if you are already facing deportation, we may be able to use a process called cancellation of removal to keep you in the United States.
 In some cases, we may be able to use immigration appeals and the immigration laws to save your immigrant family member from deportation.